benmolin/benmolin.github.io/README.md

 # SNAP Eligibility Prescreener

-:warning: This is in development -- do not use this in production.

 ## Introduction

 This repo is a fork of [18F's Snap-JS-API-Prototype](https://github.com/18F/snap-js-api-prototype), with an HTML interface from [18F's Snap-JS-Prescreen-Prototypes](https://github.com/18F/snap-js-prescreener-prototypes) merged in to easily view and test the API.